kallaway/100-days-of-code/log.md

 **Today's Progress**:

-AM: Plan for the week, added all of my notes to a Trello board for project ideas.
+AM: Plan for the week, added my notes to a Trello board for project ideas.
 Played around with Atom edited this log commit in it I quite like it.

-PM: Played with the JavaScript30 files, added files to my GitHub account, did the Flex Panel Gallery and the Fun With HTML5 Canvas
+PM: Played with the [#JavaScript30](https://javascript30.com/) files, added files to my GitHub account, did the Flex Panel Gallery and the Fun With HTML5 Canvas

 **Thoughts**:

 Really have to take a look at the @FreeCodeCamp(:fire:) Wikipedia zipline !!

-Not a great deal of stuff [it feels like] done today!
+Not a great deal of work [it feels like] done today!

 **Up Next**:

 More JavaScript30??